 Applications are evaluated by the admission committee of the Master’s Degree Programme.
-The applicant is scored separately for each track s/he is applying to.
-The admission committee also may interview the best scoring applicants in each specialisation track.
-The interview invitations will be sent by e-mail.
-If the applicant cannot be reached for the possible interview, the application will not be processed further.
+The applicant is scored separately for each track being applied.
+The admission committee also may interview the best scoring applicants for each specialisation track.
+The interviews will take place on the week 11.
+The interviews will be organized remotely and all applicants need to use video connection.
+The invitations to the interview will be sent by e-mail.
+If the applicant cannot be reached for the possible interview with a video connection, the application will not be processed further.

 The admission committee scores the selected applicants by following application components:

-- Compatibility of the background studies 0-5 p.
-(0 p. = insufficient, 1p = sufficient relevance, 2 p. = good relevance, 3 p. = very good relevance, 4 p. =excellent relevance, 5 p. = outstanding relevance)
+Compatibility of the background studies 0-4 p.
+(0 p. = insufficient, 1 p = sufficient relevance, 2 p. = good relevance, 3 p. = very good relevance, 4 p. =excellent relevance)

 - Previous academic success and study history 0-4 p.
 (0 p. = insufficient/not suitable, 1 p. = sufficient, 2 p. = good, 3 p. = very good, 4 p. = excellent.
 Here it should be noted, that if the applicant has already an MSc degree(s) or higher, or is already studying at University of Turku, it is not necessarily considered to be beneficial.)

-- Laboratory working experience 0-4 p.
-(0 p. = no experience, 1 p. = laboratory course work as part of previous studies, 2 p. or 3 p. = additional experience which is not directly included in the previous studies, e.g. internships, summer projects, other working experience), 4 p. = extensive experience (e.g. worked many years in the lab)
+- Relevant laboratory working experience 0-4 p.
+(0 p. = no experience, 1 p. = laboratory courses as part of previous studies, 2 p. = several laboratory courses as part of previous studies, 3 p. = additional experience which is not directly included in the previous studies, e.g. internships, summer projects, other working experience), 4 p. = additional extensive experience (e.g. worked many years in the lab)

 - First priority track selection (0.5 p.)

 If the applicant scores 0 p. in any of the components, the application will not be processed further.
-In the case of the same amount of points, all of the applicants with the same score will be selected.
+In case of equal scores, all of the applicants with the same score will be admitted.
 The admission committee reserves a right to decide into which university the applicant will be admitted, if the applicant has applied to both universities, ÅAU and UTU in Biomedical Imaging.
-The preferred choice of the applicant will be taken into account when possible.
+The preferred choice of the applicant will be considered when possible.